leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check Foo.fa
 ```

-When we declare that we are working in the namespace ``Foo``, every
+When you declare that you are working in the namespace ``Foo``, every
-identifier we declare has a full name with prefix "``Foo.``" Within
+identifier you declare has a full name with prefix "``Foo.``" Within
-the namespace, we can refer to identifiers by their shorter names, but
+the namespace, you can refer to identifiers by their shorter names,
-once we end the namespace, we have to use the longer names.
+but once you end the namespace, you have to use the longer names.
+Unlike `section` namespaces require a name, there is only one
+anonymous namespace at the root level.

 The ``open`` command brings the shorter names into the current
 context.
-Often, when we import a module, we will want to open one or
+Often, when you import a module, you will want to open one or
 more of the namespaces it contains, to have access to the short
 identifiers.
-But sometimes we will want to leave this information
+But sometimes you will want to leave this information
-hidden, for example, when they conflict with identifiers in another
+protected by a fully qualified name, for example, when they conflict
-namespace we want to use.
-Thus namespaces give us a way to manage our
+with identifiers in another namespace you want to use.
+Thus namespaces
-working environment.
+give you a way to manage names in your working environment.

-For example, Lean groups definitions and theorems involving lists into a namespace ``List``.
+For example, Lean groups definitions and theorems involving lists into
+a namespace ``List``.
 ```lean
 #check List.nil
 #check List.cons
 #check List.map
 ```
-We will discuss their types, below.
-The command ``open List`` allows us to use the shorter names:
+The command ``open List`` allows you to use the shorter names:
 ```lean
 open List